lyanalhavasli/edu-youtube/README.md

 Categorize YouTube videos as course-related or non-course-related using keyword matching, video descriptions, and metadata.
 Keywords: Use course titles, subject areas, and relevant topics to identify related videos.
 Annotate videos with the corresponding course subject if applicable.
+## Data Integration
+Align Datasets:
+Map YouTube video timestamps to the sabnaci exam email announcements to identify if they fall within midterm seasons.
+Create a unified timeline to visualize and analyze YouTube viewing activity relative to midterm dates.